Everybody Knows This Is Nowhere: Songs

-"Cowgirl in the Sand" attempts to convey an emotion, a moment in time without being too specific, so that the listener can relate to the song and free-associate with it.
-Young explains to the audience in a 2007 concert: "These songs, some of them are like they're antiques like me and the rest of us.
-But they're really just about people like you and me, and feelings.
-And you only feel it for like a second and then you write it down.
-After that you don't walk with that all the time.
-That's why the songs live.
-Some of them live longer than others."
-He explains further in Shakey: "The words to 'Cowgirl in the Sand' are very important because you can free associate with them.
+"Cowgirl in the Sand" attempts to convey an emotion rather than relate a specific narrative.
+He explained in Shakey: "The words to 'Cowgirl in the Sand' are very important because you can free associate with them.
 Some words won't let you do that, so you're locked into the specific fuckin' thing the guy's singin' about.
 This way it could be anything.
 The thing is, as long as there's a thread that carries through it, then when you imagine what it's about, there's gonna be a thread that takes you to the end, too.
 You can follow your thought all the way through if you happen to have one, or if you don't, you realize it doesn't matter.

 Recording

-The album represents a break from the recording methods of Young's work with Buffalo Springfield and his debut album, in which layers of overdubs are used to create each track.
+Everybody Knows This Is nowhere represents a break from the recording methods of Young's work with Buffalo Springfield and his debut album, in which extensive overdubbing was used.
 Instead, the songs on the album were largely recorded live, without overdubs.
-Young explains to DJ B. Mitchell Reid: "That’s when a change came over me, right then.
-I started just tryin' to be real instead of fabricate something.
-Since then I've just been striving to get realer and realer on record.
-As in more real."
-For the first time, Young would record his vocal live while playing.
-"My only concern was to make the fuckin' records sound right.
-When I finally got the studio together and played, I think, "Running Dry," that was my first live vocal."
+Young explained to DJ B. Mitchell Reid: "That’s when a change came over me, right then.
+I started just tryin' to be real instead of fabricate something."
+For the first time, Young would record his vocal tracks live while playing.

-In a 1970 interview for Rolling Stone's Elliot Blinder, Young says that he was trying to achieve a sound on the record reminiscent of 1950s and 1960s singles where the singer and band achieve a tight, locked-in sound together:
+In a 1970 interview with Rolling Stone's Elliot Blinder, Young stated: